qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Add Ring
 --------

-You can create ring polygons using the |addRing|
-:sup:`Add Ring` icon in the toolbar.
+You can create ring polygons using the |addRing| :sup:`Add Ring` icon in the toolbar.
 This means that inside an existing area, it is possible to digitize further polygons that will occur as a 'hole', so only the area between the boundaries of the outer and inner polygons remains as a ring polygon.

-..
-FixMe: I think this tool should behave as below
+To add a ring:

+#.
+Select the feature(s) to modify
-..
-Like many digitizing tools, the |addRing| :sup:`Add Ring` tool adds ring to all
+#.
+Activate the |addRing| :sup:`Add Ring` tool
-.. selected features if any, otherwise all overlapping features are pierced.
+#.
+Draw a polygon within the selected geometries,
+   using the aforementioned :ref:`techniques <drawing_methods>`.
+   A hole appears in the selected geometries.
+#.
+If no geometry is selected when the ring is drawn,
+   then a hole is added to each of the polygons the ring is drawn over.

 .. note:: **Order of vertices in polygon rings**